 All businesses that were impacted by COVID-19 and had a 50% decrease in gross receipts are eligible for a 50% refundable payroll tax credit against the employer portion of Social Security tax on wages paid up to $10,000 during the pandemic period.

 Businesses with more than 100 employees can claim the credit for team members who are not currently working, but retained.
 For businesses with 100 or fewer employees, the credit can be claimed for all employees.

 Visit the IRS’ page on the employee retention credit to learn more about how to claim it.

 Speaking of the employer portion of Social Security tax (which is normally 6.2%), you may not need to pay the amount that would normally be due from March 27 to December 31, 2020 for now.

-If you choose to delay your payment, the CARES Act allows you to deposit 50% of the deferred taxes on or before December 31, 2021, and the remaining amount by December 31, 2022.
+If you delay your payment, you can deposit 50% of the deferred taxes on or before December 31, 2021.
+You must deposit the remaining amount by December 31, 2022.